Happy Halloween, Y’all!

 A long, long time ago, the first Halloween that I remember, I was dressed as a baker.
 Stop looking around, trying to gauge other people’s reactions.
 I was a baker.
 It is a thing!
 Well, at least it WAS.
 I am not really sure how this came about.
 I am assuming that my parents forgot and had to figure something out last minute, so they tied an apron around my waist and that was it.
 There was also some sort of a hat.
 I must have purposefully blocked out what other people were dressed as at school, but I remember being stopped in the hall by kids I have never met asking me what I was.
 People were shocked.
 Although, I do not remember anyone saying anything negative.
 Maybe I blocked that out, too.
 See, there is a pattern – block bad things out and you will have a much happier life.
 Maybe that should have been my Wednesday Wisdom post…

 Trick or treating was not allowed in my house.
 After all, my parents could afford our own candy.
 There was no need to go around and beg strangers.
 Oh, how adults can spoil all the fun.
-Granted, they were worried about razors hidden in candy and cocaine, but I did not care.
+Granted, they were worried about razors and cocaine potentially hidden in candy, but I did not care.
 They just might have ruined Halloween for me.

 Today, I am dressed as a prisoner by wearing a black and white striped costume.
 There is even a prisoner number on my chest.
 It feels fitting to wear something like this at work.